Skip to main content

 The server provides:

-• API endpoints for all registered agents
+• API endpoints for all registered agents and workflows

-• Custom middleware support
+• Custom API routes and middleware

-Direct link to Server configuration
+Direct link to Configuration

 src/mastra/index.ts